iamsajidhussain/angular/README.md

 <br>

 ## 52. Can you explain the use of ngClass and ngStyle directives?
-**Answer:**

-In Angular, `ngClass` and `ngStyle` are structural directives that allow you to conditionally add or modify CSS classes and inline styles to HTML elements dynamically.
+In Angular, `ngClass` and `ngStyle` are behavioural directives that allow you to conditionally add or modify CSS classes and inline styles to HTML elements dynamically.
 These directives help you manage styling in your application based on conditions or states.

 ### **1. ngClass Directive:**